PolianaBelo/PCEP_Topics/Module 4/README.md

-# Module 4: Functions, Tuples, Dictionaries, Execeptions, and Data processing
+# Module 4: Functions, Tuples, Dictionaries, Exceptions, and Data processing

 ### Functions
 * A set of code that executes a given task.